Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Every competitive athlete knows what to do to win the game.
 You name your goals and push hard until you meet them.
-That same mentality is vital for a successful salary negotiation.
+That same mentality is vital for successful salary negotiation.

-Just like an elite athlete, you're trying to gain something in a competition; in this case, it's a higher salary.
+Just like an elite athlete, you're trying to gain something in competition; in this case, it's a higher salary.
 Viewing this quest as such will yield better negotiation results, according to George Mason and Temple University professors Michelle Marks and Crystal Harold.

 Your boss won't give you a pay raise simply because you ask for it.
 Instead, your boss needs to know why you're worth the raise.
 Understanding why you're an asset to the business will help you prove your worth.